 Oftentimes, a holistic approach is a good way to address eating disorders.
 In other words, it often requires using several therapies, which can include hypnosis.
 I suggest you speak with your medical doctor before using hypnosis.

 The goal of hypnotherapy for eating disorders is to use the power of suggestion to change your thoughts and habits concerning how you view yourself.
-First, the hypnotherapist puts you in a trance-like state; contrary to popular belief, you are awake and completely aware of what’s happening around you.
+First, the hypnotherapist puts you in a trance-like state; contrary to popular belief, you are awake and can be aware of what’s happening around you.

 In the case of anorexia nervosa, a hypnotherapist can implant positive thoughts to change the negative way you view your body.
 This process of using positive thoughts is best done when your mind and body are in a relaxed state and receptive to suggestions.
 With bulimia, hypnotherapy can help you to detach yourself from the damaging impulses motivating you to eat and regret it afterwards.